eliseogarza/eliseogarza/README.md

 ## Hi there 👋

+Hello!
+My name is Eliseo Garza, and I'm originally from Houston, TX.
+Currently, I'm an undergraduate student studying computer science at Texas A&M University in College Station, TX graduating in December 2025.

+I'm an aspiring Software Engineer with a passion for building efficient, impactful solutions.
+I enjoy solving complex problems and continuously learning new technologies to expand my knowledge and give back to others.

+In my free time, I enjoy working on personal projects, playing soccer, going to the gym, playing ping-pong, or hanging out with friends!

 <!--
 **eliseogarza/eliseogarza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.